Print

 General Description

 A colorless liquid with a distinctive anesthetic-like odor.
-Vapors are heavier than air and narcotic.
-Boiling point 131°F. Flash point 18°F. Less dense than water and miscible in water.
+Vapors are heavier than air and narcotic (cause drowsiness when inhaled).
+This liquid has a flash point lower than most ambient temperatures, so it will readily ignite under most conditions.
+It is less dense than water and moderately soluble in water.
 Used as a octane booster in gasoline.

 Hazards